Quokkas are one of the cutest animals on the planet, but do they make good pets and more importantly can you own them as a pet legally?

 The first explorers of Australia actually believed the quokkas to be giant rats, when you look at one they look like a tiny kangaroo but also share similar characteristics to both capybaras and groundhogs.

+They are small creatures that face a decline in numbers due to threats, such as predators like foxes and cats, further discouraging the idea of keeping them as pets.
 They are commonly known as the ‘happiest animal on earth’ as their facial structure makes it look like they are constantly smiling.

 Tourists from all around the world will travel to Rottnest island where the quokkas thrive so that they can get a selfie with the smiling marsupial.